preston-woo/preston-woo.github.io/essays/smart-questions.md

 ## Introduction
 In software engineering, being able to ask technical questions is one of the most important skills you can have.
 Eric Raymond’s essay *“How to Ask Questions the Smart Way”* explains how asking questions clearly and specifically will make the difference between getting help and being ignored.
-I will compare one real smart question and one “not smart” question from Stack Overflow to see how they affected the quality of responses.
-This shows why communication skills are essential for software engineers.
+To test this theory, I compared one real smart question and one “not smart” question from Stack Overflow to see how they affected the quality of responses.
+After comparing the differences, it's clear why communication skills are essential for software engineers.

 ---